 Operating Performance - Education Specific EBITDA

-The sector measure for operating performance is now the education specific EBITDA as a % of income following its use by the ESFA in the financial health assessment.
+The sector measure used by the ESFA in its financial health assessment for operating performance is the education specific EBITDA as a % of income.
 EBITDA stands for Earnings (Profit) Before Interest Tax Depreciation and Amortisation.
-This is a more appropriate measure of underlying operating performance as it includes items which are largely within the control of the college.
+This is an appropriate measure of underlying operating performance as it includes items which are largely within the control of the college.

-Total college income has grown steadily every year since 2011-12 and reached £38.5m in 2016-17, principally due to growth in core 16-18 year old ESFA income and Apprenticeships.
+Total college income has grown steadily year on year since 2011-12 and reached £43.6m in 2018-19.
+This growth has been predicated on increasing learner numbers, and therefore income, following the strategic capital projects undertaken over recent years.
+The growth has principally been in the core 16-18 year old ESFA income and apprenticeships, although adult and other income has continued to rise every year too.
 This growth in income reverses the general trend being experienced elsewhere in the sector.

 The college anticipates that income will continue to grow over the next two years to approximately £51m in 2019 20 (over £7m growth on 2018-19) and £54m in 2020-21.
 This will arise principally from the transfer of Stourbridge operations from BMet at the start of the 2019-20 year, increases in core 16-18 year old funding in 2020-21, opportunities arising from the devolution of the adult budget to the West Midlands Combined Authority and the build up of activity at our construction centre in Waltham Forest, which started in February 2019.

 Staff Cost as a % of Income